garus77/algorithm-visualizer/README.md

 # algorithm-visualizer
-Algorithm visualizer using c++ and sfml 2.6.1 (mostly doesn't work yet)
+Algorithm visualizer using c++ and sfml 2.6.1